Quick Answer

 • Small sensors, medical device batteries, and microcontrollers

-Do not rely on a DIY cage for mission-critical infrastructure, hospital devices, or whole-house protection.
-Those scenarios demand professionally tested electromagnetic shielding.
+What about bigger stuff?
+Don’t rely on a DIY cage for mission-critical infrastructure, hospital devices, or whole-house protection.
+Those scenarios demand professionally tested electromagnetic shielding — full stop.

 Faraday Cage Materials: What You Need